COVID-19, Cleaning and Cancellation Information

 Your commitment to us

-It is imperative that you do not travel if you, or any of your party are showing symptoms of COVID-19, or have been in contact with someone suffering from COVID-19 with 14 days of check-in.
+It is imperative that you do not travel if you, or any of your party are showing symptoms of COVID-19, or have been in contact with someone who tested positive with 14 days of your check-in.

 Please read and familiarise yourself and your party with the following public health and government information: